typelevel/kittens/README.md

 ## Scala 3

 We also offer 3 methods of derivation for Scala 3.
 All of them have the same behaviour wrt to recursively defining instances:
-1. Instances will always be recursively instantiated if necessary (unlike scala 2 semi auto derivation)
+1. Instances will always be recursively instantiated if necessary
 2. Subject to the same type constructor field limitation as the Scala 2 auto and manual semi derivations

 ### `derives` syntax (recommended)